 A successful component of the vendor summit was that the group did not want one vendor to “join the dots and take care of everything”.
 They were prepared to have multiple vendors, or one vendor acting as a platform provider working with multiple vertical silo providers.
 Hopkins says that although this can cause vendor management issues, he and the group felt it was the best way to go forward.

 “We weren’t going to sign up and just hand over the keys,” says Hopkins.
 “We wanted [the vendors’] view of how they saw partnerships occurring across multiple sectors to solve our problems.”

 As part of the CivTechSA umbrella–a partnership between San Antonio’s Office of Innovation and Geekdom–the city helps nurture and grow talent through a co-working space for local entrepreneur and technology communities.

-It runs programmes such as a datathon from high school students and up and an in-house start-up in residence initiative.
+It runs programmes such as a datathon from high school students, and an in-house start-up-in-residence initiative.